 Main Compartment -14″ x 10″ x 6″ Admin Pocket- 2″ x 10.5″ x 7″

 Depending on your needs, you can quickly adjust the capacity by expanding or collapsing the compartments via the external zippers.
 The main compartment can be zipped all the way down on the sides, allowing it to open like a shell.
 This makes it easy to configure and access the contents.
-The interior is fully lined with Velcro to accommodate Flatpack accessories (sold separately) or any others equipped with hook and loop.
+The interior is fully lined with Velcro to accommodate Flatpack accessories (sold separately) or any others equipped with hook and loop (which of course gives you a place for your morale patches).

 The straps are thin and low-profile with a chest strap for stability.
 They don’t have any padding and are quite rigid.
 Initially I thought it’d be uncomfortable to wear for long periods of time but I was wrong.
 I found them to be perfect for a pack of this size.
 From everything I’ve used it for in the past few months, its size doesn’t allow you to overload yourself.